 If you’re married, bring also a photocopy of your marriage contract, as well as the birth certificates of your children (if applicable).

-- Usually, since you have a sponsor, they don’t need proof of financial solvency on your part, but still, they tend to ask for this nonetheless, so best to provide them this just so you’re prepared:
+- Recent proof of financial capacity.
+If you have a sponsor, they usually don’t need to see your proof of financial solvency; but still, they tend to ask for this, so it’s best to provide it just so you’re prepared:

 - For employees: Proof of employment of the applicant such as a certificate of employment (COE) stating position, years of service, monthly salary, and approved leave of absence (this will help justify that you will NOT overstay).
 If you are going away for a long time, the Belgian Embassy might ask for a certified leave of absence (LOA) from your employer.
 Also: provide 3 most recent payslips and ITR (Income Tax Return) for the past year.

 - For self-employed: A copy of Official Business Registration/ Business Permit, ITR, and bank statement of the company for the last 3 months

 - For unemployed persons: It could work if you could show them a job offer, or if applicable, documents showing any of your real estate property here in the Philippines.
 For proof of financial credibility, you can provide copies of credit cards, bank certificates, or bank statements in the last six (6) months.